 If it's found that the breach is not intentional or reckless, you will have to participate in additional academic skills development.
 To ensure that you have not gained an unfair advantage, other actions may be taken, which could include:

 The outcome is recorded on a University register for seven years to document that you have been counselled about academic integrity rules.

 Intentional or reckless plagiarism or collusion

 If the breach is found to be intentional or reckless, the matter is reported to the Associate Dean of the faculty.
 The Associate Dean (or nominee) may deal with the matter or refer it to a faculty discipline panel.
-For more information on the panel hearing process, see Statute 4.1 Student Discipline - Part 3 Panels.
+For more information on the panel hearing process, see Part 7 of the Monash University (Council) Regulations (pdf 266kb).